- Lactose intolerance facts

 Developmental causes of lactose intolerance

 The most common cause of lactase deficiency is a decrease in the amount of lactase that occurs after childhood and persists into adulthood, referred to as adult-type hypolactasia.
 This decrease in lactase is genetically programmed, and the prevalence of this type of lactase deficiency in different ethnic groups is highly variable.
-Thus, in Asian populations it is almost 100%, among American Indians it is 80%, and in blacks it is 70%; however, in American Caucasians the prevalence of lactase deficiency is only 20%.
+Lactose intolerance is most common among Asians, affecting more than 90 % of adults in some communities.
+People with ancestry from Northern Europe, on the other hand, have a 5% rate of lactose intolerance.
 In addition to variability in the prevalence of lactase deficiency, there also is variability in the age at which symptoms of lactose intolerance appear.
-Thus, in Asian populations, the symptoms of lactase deficiency (intolerance) occur around the age of 5, among Blacks and Mexican-Americans by the age of 10, and in the Finnish by age 20.

 It is important to emphasize that lactase deficiency is not the same as lactose intolerance.
 Persons with milder deficiencies of lactase often have no symptoms after the ingestion of milk.
 For unclear reasons, even persons with moderate deficiencies of lactase may not have symptoms.
 A diagnosis of lactase deficiency is made when the amount of lactase in the intestine is reduced, but a diagnosis of lactose intolerance is made only when the reduced amount of lactase causes symptoms.